shaharoded/NanoChatGPT2/README.md

 NOTE: This module defines `torch.manual_seed(1337)` meaning every random process is the consistent.
 This also causes the trained model to generate the same responses to re-used test cases, which might contradict the expectation for some randomness in the responses.

 ### 3. Finetune the Base Model to QA
 As described in step #1, we already loaded QA data for the finetune part.
-Now, this module focuses on taking this data and train the base model to the task of an assistant. activate
+Now, this module focuses on taking this data and train the base model to the task of an assistant.
+Activate after the train is concluded, the model will generate response to a few hardcoded questions.
-After the train is concluded, the model will generate response to a few hardcoded questions.
+This module handles the preprocess of the QA data streams and batches based on the model's chosen configurations (`block_size`).
-Finetuning the nanoGPT model with QA data of ~88MB on the current train configurations took about 4.5 hours (CPU).
+Finetuning the nanoGPT model with QA data of ~88MB on the current train configurations took me about [COMPLETE] hours (CPU).

 Use the following to run (mind the user prompts):